norkz/sudo-dd-backup-tutorial/readme.md

 - Click on New
 - make your own changes

-And Done! your disk was saved!
+Done! your disk was saved!